xenocer/pokemon-ig-api/README.md

-# Getting Started with Pokemon-IG-Clone
+# Getting Started with Pokemon-IG-Clone-api

-Pre-Require\
+Pre-Require
 - MongoDB

 In the project directory, you can run: